Automatic airway segmentation from Computed Tomography using robust and efficient 3-D convolutional neural networks: Experiments

-For each cross-validation fold in the experiments, we used roughly 80\% to train the models, and the remaining 20\% is used to monitor the validation loss.
+For each cross-validation fold in the experiments, we used roughly 80\% of images in the training fold to train the models, and the remaining 20\% is used to monitor the validation loss.
+To train the models, we used the Adam optimizer~\cite{AdamOptime2017} with an initial learning rate of $10^{-4}$, which was chosen as large as possible while ensuring convergence of the training and validation losses.
+As convergence criterion, we monitored the moving average of the validation loss over 50 epochs, and training is stopped when its value i) increases by more than 5\%, or ii) does not decrease more than 0.1\%, over 20 epochs.
 We trained the models until convergence is reached, and we retrieved the model with the overall minimum validation loss for testing.
-As convergence criterion, we monitored the moving average of the validation loss over 50 epochs, and training is stopped when its value i) increases by more than 5\%, or ii) does not decrease more than 0.1\%, over 20 epochs.
-Training time was approximately 1-2 days on a GPU NVIDIA Quadro P6000, while test time inference takes less than 1 minute per scan including all post-processing steps to obtain the binary airway tree.
+Training time was approximately 1-2 days on a GPU NVIDIA Quadro P6000, while test time inference takes less than 1 min per scan including all post-processing steps to obtain the binary airway tree.

 To compute the airway predictions on the EXACT'09 data, we thresholded the airway probability maps with a value of 0.1, and retrieved the final airway tree as the largest 6-neighbour-connected component.
 The lower threshold was to compensate for the reduction of completeness in our results when computing a single 6-connected structure, required by the submission guidelines for the evaluation on the EXACT'09 dataset~\cite{LoExact2012}.
 In contrast, for the predictions on the CF-CT and DLCST data, we used the default threshold of 0.5 and 26-neighbour-connected component analysis.